dsuryakusuma/HackJam2014/README.md

 =============

 We created PatentAssist API, which takes in a keyword and returns information on related patents.
 We built this with Python / the Django web framework, and JSON / JS on the web front end.
-As

 ;;;;;;;;;;;;;;;;;;;;;;;;;;